Międzyrzecz: Late modern period

+In August 1939, shortly before the German invasion of Poland and outbreak of World War II, the Germans established a camp for Polish civilians in the town.
+In October 1939 the camp was dissolved and the remaining Polish internees were sent to other camps, including the Sachsenhausen concentration camp, while some were released.
+From June to October 1940, a camp for captured Polish fugitives from forced labour was based in the town.
+In Obrawalde (present-day Obrzyce within the city limits), from 1942 to 1945, Germans murdered over 10,000 people, mostly mentally ill and disabled, as part of the Aktion T4, but also prisoners of war and political opponents.

+The Polish resistance conducted espionage on German activity in the town.

-In the late days of World War II, Meseritz was occupied by Red Army forces in the course of the Vistula–Oder Offensive on 31 January 1945.
-Left to the Republic of Poland, it was incorporated into Poznań Voivodeship on July 7.
+In the late days of World War II, the town was occupied by Red Army forces in the course of the Vistula–Oder Offensive on 31 January 1945.
+Left to the Republic of Poland, it was incorporated into Poznań Voivodeship on 7 July.
 The town's re-incorporation to Poland was confirmed with the Potsdam Agreement and the implementation of the Oder–Neisse line.
 While the Polish autochthonous minority was allowed to remain in Międzyrzecz, the German speaking majority was expelled.
 Poles of whom a part had been expelled or left from former Kresy territories, annexed by the Soviet Union, re-settled the town.